Pediatric Residency Curriculum: Clinical Experience

 - Curriculum: Clinical Experience

 Our curriculum provides comprehensive exposure and training in all areas of pediatrics, allowing flexibility in the schedule so you can customize your training to meet your career goals.
 Our program places equal emphasis on general and subspecialty care, preparing you to practice primary care or pursue a fellowship after graduation.
 Residents receive individualized attention from our faculty for education, supervision and mentoring, and they have ample time for self-directed learning as well as time for personal needs.
+We utilize the X+Y schedule model, which allows for balanced, wellness-based scheduling and focused attention to each rotation.

-The Pediatric Residency clinical curriculum consists of:
+Pediatric Residency clinical curriculum consists of:

 Continuity clinic

 Residents follow their panel of patients longitudinally throughout residency and appreciate the important role of the primary care clinician in ensuring health and wellness throughout childhood.
-Residents care for their patients at Valley Health Partners’ Children’s Clinic, which is a hospital-based practice serving a diverse population of pediatric patients throughout the Lehigh Valley.
+Residents care for their patients at Valley Health Partners (VHP) Children’s Clinic, which is a hospital-based practice serving a diverse population of pediatric patients throughout the Lehigh Valley.

-Acute ambulatory care (3 blocks)
+Acute ambulatory care

-Pediatric emergency medicine (3 blocks)
+Pediatric emergency medicine

-Neonatal intensive care (2 blocks)
+Neonatal intensive care

-Pediatric intensive care (2 blocks)
+Pediatric intensive care

-Inpatient pediatrics (10 blocks)
+Inpatient pediatrics

 Residents rotate three to four times each year on our 50-bed pediatric inpatient unit and 12-bed observation unit under the supervision of pediatric hospitalists, caring for children with a large variety of acute and chronic illnesses with the support of multiple pediatric specialists.

-Newborn care (2 blocks)
+Newborn care

 Residents rotate once in the PGY-1 year and once in the PGY-3 year on our mother-baby unit, evaluating newborns and educating families about their new baby.

-Adolescent medicine (1 block)
+Adolescent medicine

 Residents rotate with adolescent medicine specialists, focusing on the complex medical and psychosocial issues of teens.

-Developmental and behavioral pediatrics (1 block)
+Developmental and behavioral pediatrics

 Residents rotate in a variety of settings, evaluating and managing children of all ages for developmental and behavioral concerns.

-Subspecialty pediatrics
+Subspecialty pediatrics and individualized electives

 - Pediatric cardiology